-Table 12 (operational items) and Table 13 (pretest items) show the number and percentages of items classified into each of the three DIF categories along with the quantities for which insufficient data were available to compute DIF (Category NA).
+Table 12 (operational items) and Table 13 (pretest items) show the number and percentages of items classified into each of the three DIF categories along with the quantities for which insufficient data were available to compute DIF (Category N<200).
+Only 84 pretest items that were likely to be moved to the operational pool were examined for DIF.

 In operational DIF analysis, all items met sample size requirements to compute DIF for all comparison groups for the SJT.
-For some pretest items, comparisons between White and Black, White and Chinese, White and Mixed and between SEC Class 1 and 2 did not meet minimal sample size requirements.
-These items will be reevaluated for DIF when they are used in future operational forms.
+For some pretest items, comparisons between White and Black, White and Asian, White and Chinese, White and Mixed and between NS-SEC Class 1 and the other four NS-SEC classes did not meet minimal sample size requirements.
+These items will be re-evaluated for DIF when they are used in future operational forms.

-For the operational SJT pool, there were no occurrences of Category C DIF.
-For the pretest items, there were four occurrence of Category C DIF.
-It should be noted that as pretest items are seen by fewer candidates, a significant number of comparisons could not be made due to low sample numbers in the focal groups.
+For the operational SJT pool, there were no occurrences of Category C DIF and 21 instances of Category B DIF.
+For the pretest items, there were no occurrences of Category C DIF.
+It should be noted that, as pretest items are seen by fewer candidates, a significant number of comparisons could not be made due to low sample numbers in the focal groups.